ruggeri/tech-notes/randos/1password.md

   (2) secret key.
 - But ultimately, it comes down to password strength.
 If you have a stolen device, and a weak password, it can be cracked.
-- If they do that, they can steal all the passwords in the vault.
+- If they do that, the attacker can steal all the passwords in the vault.
 - They _can't_ use the cracked account password to access the online service, since they won't have the reset secret key.
 - Okay.
 But if you _don't_ change your account password, doesn't that